Last Updated: September 6th, 2023 by Jake Cain

+When any baseball fan starts listing parks she wants to visit, Wrigley Field is sure to be near the top of the list.
 Wrigley Field is one of the last two true historic ballparks left standing.
-Known as the "Friendly Confines", every true baseball fan should make a trip there at least once in their lifetime.
+With so many giant modern ballparks now built, it is so rare to go to a baseball game in an intimate venue and the home field of the Chicago Cubs is one of the magical places that takes you back in time.
+Known as the “Friendly Confines”, every true baseball fan should make a trip there at least once in their lifetime.

 The Old Time League Scoreboard Keeps You Updated – via Flickr user Niklas Hellerstedt